espressomd/espresso/doc/sphinx/part.rst

 :class:`espressomd.shapes.Rhomboid`
     A rhomboid or parallelpiped.

-:todo: `Shape is currently broken.
+:todo: `This shape is currently broken.
 Please do not use.`

 The resulting surface is a rhomboid, defined by one corner located at ``corner`` and three adjacent edges, defined by the three vectors connecting the